 Is the daily screener/campus pass system operational, and how will it be enforced?

-The COVID-19 Daily Self-Screening Tool is active for the entire fall quarter student body.
+The COVID-19 Daily Self-Screening Tool is active for the entire spring quarter student body.

 Once a student completes their daily screening, they receive a daily campus pass that will be checked to enter buildings and use facilities.
 Students must be prepared to show their pass upon entering a campus facility.
 Each pass will contain a date stamp, good for that day only.

-Visit the COVID-19 Self-Screening webpage for more information and updates on the tool being active for all students living on and accessing campus in fall quarter.
+Visit the COVID-19 Self-Screening webpage for more information and updates on the tool being active for all students living on and accessing campus in spring quarter.